2018 NFL roster cuts tracker: Follow along as all 32 teams cut down to their final 53

 Houston Texans

-Players cut to reach 53: P Shane Lechler, RB Terry Swanson, OT Jaryd Jones-Smith, WR Quan Bray, WR Jester Weah, RB Lavon Coleman, WR Braxton Miller, OT David Quessenberry, LB Josh Keyes, Roderick Johnson
+Players cut to reach 53: P Shane Lechler, RB Terry Swanson, OT Jaryd Jones-Smith, WR Quan Bray, WR Jester Weah, RB Lavon Coleman, WR Braxton Miller, OT David Quessenberry, LB Josh Keyes, Roderick Johnson, TE Jevoni Robinson

 Indianapolis Colts

 Players cut to reach 53: S T.J.
-Green
+Green, DL Anthony Johnson

 Jacksonville Jaguars